grpc-ecosystem/go-grpc-middleware/logging/DOC.md

 --
     import "github.com/mwitkow/go-grpc-middleware/logging"

-gRPC middleware logging.

-`grpc_logging` is a "mother" package for other specific gRPC logging middleware.
+grpc_logging is a "parent" package for gRPC logging middlewares

-General functionality across all logging middleware:
+### General functionality of all middleware

-    * Extract(ctx) function that provides a request-scoped logger with pre-defined fields
+All logging middleware have an `Extract(ctx)` function that provides a request-scoped logger with gRPC-related fields (service and method names).
-    * log statement on completion of handling with customizeable log levels, gRPC status code and error message logging
-    * automatic request field to log field extraction, either through code-generated data or field annotations

-### Concrete logging middleware for use in user-code handlers is available in
+Additionally, in case a `WithFieldExtractor` is used, the logger will have fields extracted from the content of the inbound request (unary and server-side stream).

+All logging middleware will emit a final log statement.
+It is based on the error returned by the handler function, the gRPC status code, an error (if any) and it will emit at a level controlled via `WithLevels`.

+### This parent package

+This particular package is intended for use by other middleware, logging or otherwise.
+It contains interfaces that other logging middlewares *should* implement.
+This allows code to be shared between different implementations.

+The `RequestLogFieldExtractorFunc` signature allows users to customize the extraction of request fields to be used as log fields in middlewares.
+There are two implementations: one (default) that relies on optional code-generated `ExtractLogFields()` methods on protobuf structs, and another that uses tagging.

-### subpackages
+### Implementations

-    * zap
-    * logrus

-### The functions and methods in this package should only be consumed by gRPC
-### logging middleware and other middlewares that want to add metadata to the
-logging context of the request.
+There are two implementations at the moment: logrus and zap

+See relevant packages below.

 ## Usage